-Dr. Subhasree Misra's medical specialty is neurology (brain & spinal cord disease).
-She is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Misra studied medicine at Albany Medical College.
-For her professional training, Dr. Misra completed residency programs at Rush University Medical Center and a hospital affiliated with Thomas Jefferson University.
+Dr. Subhasree Misra is a physician who specializes in neurology (brain & spinal cord disease).
+She is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+She graduated from Albany Medical College.
+For her residency, Dr. Misra trained at Rush University Medical Center and a hospital affiliated with Thomas Jefferson University.
 She is affiliated with Franciscan St. Anthony Health - Crown Point.
-New patients are welcome to contact her office for an appointment.
+Her practice is open to new patients.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Conditions

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with:

 - motor skills (the way your brain and muscles work together)

 - sensory skills (sight, hearing, taste, touch and smell)